• Skip to main content

 To finish

-• Beaten egg with the addition of some milk and sugar nibs
+• Beaten egg with the addition of a little milk

 Instructions